 If you are interested in more information about this lawsuit, please contact Cohen Milstein via phone (202-408-4600) or email (SalvationArmycase@cohenmilstein.com).

-You may also contact Cohen Milstein’s co-counsel, including Attorneys Gay Crosthwait Grunfeld (licensed to practice in CA); Michael Freedman (licensed to practice in CA); Priyah Kaul (licensed to practice in CA); and Sanford Jay Rosen (licensed to practice in CT and CA) of Rosen Bien Galvan & Grunfeld LLP, 101 Mission Street, 6th Floor, San Francisco, CA 94105, phone: (415) 433-6830, or Attorneys Jessica Riggin (licensed to practice in CA) and Valerie Brender (licensed to practice in CA and NY) of Rukin Hyland & Riggin LLP, 1939 Harrison St., Suite 290, Oakland, CA 94612, phone: (415) 421-1800.
+You may also contact Cohen Milstein’s co-counsel, including Attorneys Gay Crosthwait Grunfeld (licensed to practice in CA); Michael Freedman (licensed to practice in CA); Priyah Kaul (licensed to practice in CA); and Sanford Jay Rosen (licensed to practice in CT and CA) of Rosen Bien Galvan & Grunfeld LLP, 101 Mission Street, 6th Floor, San Francisco, CA 94105, phone: (415) 433-6830, or Attorney Jessica Riggin (licensed to practice in CA) of Rukin Hyland & Riggin LLP, 1939 Harrison St., Suite 925, Oakland, CA 94612, phone: (415) 421-1800.